btrax realizes corporate business creation and transformation through design services.

 The person’s Honne is, “No, I don’t wanna go as I’m exhausted!” but at the same time, one concern comes to the mind saying, “I don’t want them to feel bad about rejecting their invitation but I need to say no.” So in this case, typical Japanese people tend to decide to use Tatemae saying, “I’d love to go, but sorry I have other plans.”

-But for business, we want to hear users’ and customers’ honest opinion and feedback especially to improve the services and product.
+But for business, we want to hear users’ and customers’ honest opinions and feedback especially to improve the services and product.
 So where do they exchange Honne or where do they feel more comfortable to share Honne?
 In other words, where are they active to share their honest opinions?

 If you look at social media use, you will find interestingly that Twitter is the place where Japanese people feel more comfortable to tell the truth WITH anonymous usernames.